boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 * Excluded words *remain unchanged*, **not** become *lowercase*\!
 * You can make two or more steps by changing casing rules (and exeptions) and clicking "Reapply rules to new tag" button without saving changes to tags.
 * "Change Case" supports presets for multistep case changing.
 There are two predefined presets, "Sentence case" and "Title Case", which are identical by functionality to corresponding VT functions.
 Click "Description" button for details.
 Also, you can record your own presets if needed.
+* You can use special pseudo-word "#RN" in the excepted word list to remain unchanged Roman numerals (e.g., III, VI, X).
+* The exception word list supports regex matching (but only for entire words, not for phrases).
+Regex must be preceded by * and included in curly brackets, e.g., *{CD[0-9]+} for matching CD1, CD2, CD312, CD55, etc.

 ### Re-encode Tag/Re-encode Tags